MarMarhoun/freelance_work/upwork_work/eli_work/README.md

-# Train and Hyper-tune several algorithm using GridSearch, cuML and sklearn.
+# Train and Hyper-tune several algorithms using GridSearch, cuML and sklearn.

 In this work, I attempted to train various Machine learning models in order to fine the best estimator performed in this tabular dataset.